spaceastro2407/BSE_Template_Portfolio/index.md

 # First Milestone

 My first milestone was being able to connect a servo motor and control it through an APK app on my device.
 At first this was a tad bit difficult as I had not previously used Android devices; it was a different medium for me.
 I was able to use an Andorid tablet to process and dowload this app.
 Utilizing the HC-05 Bluetooth module, I was able to connect the servo motor through bluetooth, meaning that I could control the servo motor wirelessly.
 I first connected and fastened the wires to the breadboard and the arduino board. the arduino board was attached to my latop via a cable.
 This allowed the transfer of power originally from my laptop to my arudino board.
 (It was a main source of power).
+By using the APk I was able to control my servo motor and allow to undergo a rotation of about 180 degrees.
+What I tended to notice towards the end was that, the robot arm coul donly hadnle moving to a certain number of degrees withint the 180.
+It would occasionally move from 45-80 , or 35-80.
+So i had to put together the entire component for it to work.

 <p align="center">
 <iframe width="1000" height="800" src="https://www.youtube.com/embed/k01HggSPF2M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>